foundersandcoders/old-fac5-coursebook/week2/index.md

 console.log(request.statusText);
 ```

-So far we have been *synchronously* calling the `.open' method on the HTTP request object (by setting the 'async' parameter to 'false'.
+So far we have been *synchronously* calling the `.open` method on the HTTP request object (by setting the 'async' parameter to 'false'.
 This means that while the method is executing, no other functions on the page can work.
 Setting the 'async' parameter to 'true' means that JavaScript doesn't have to wait for the server response and can execute other scripts on the page.
 The `open` method effectively runs in the background.

 ``` js